mkavulich/ccpp-doc/CCPPtechnical/source/Glossary.rst

       well together

    UFS
-      A Unified Forecast System (UFS) is a community-based, coupled comprehensive Earth system modeling system.
+      The Unified Forecast System (UFS) is a community-based, coupled comprehensive Earth system modeling system.
 The UFS numerical applications span local to global domains and predictive time scales from sub-hourly analyses to seasonal predictions.
 It is designed to support the Weather Enterprise and to be the source system for NOAA's